-The widespread regulatory changes implemented around the world began initially as a response to the global financial crisis in 2008, when banks deemed too big to fail did just that and both hedge funds and offshore centres were cast as the villains, as liquidity in the global financial system dried up.
-First in the US came the Dodd Frank legislation and the Volcker Rule, which were put in place to curtail how banks were to some degree operating as their own hedge funds through proprietary accounts.
+The widespread regulatory changes implemented around the world began initially as a response to the global financial crisis in 2008 when banks deemed too big to fail did just that and both hedge funds and offshore centers were cast as the villains, as liquidity in the global financial system dried up.
+First in the US came the Dodd-Frank legislation and the Volcker Rule, which were put in place to curtail how banks were to some degree operating as their own hedge funds through proprietary accounts.
 For the US financial institutions operating in the Cayman Islands, these new laws meant a new level of compliance headaches and the need for specialist offshore counsel.

-The latest piece of legislation to impact the offshore industry, which also has far reaching implications beyond the world of finance, was the EU General Data Protection Regulations (GDPR), which seeks to protect the personal data of EU citizens in a new age of big data and cybercrime.
-The GDPR became law in May and was accompanied by a flurry of emails from companies around the world requesting consent from individuals on their mailing list to hold and process their personal data.
-The extra territorial nature of the legislation means that even if a company or investment fund is not located in the EU, it could still face potential penalties of EUR 20 million, or 4 percent of turnover if greater, for failing to comply with the rules protecting European data subjects.
+The latest piece of legislation to impact the offshore industry, which also has far-reaching implications beyond the world of finance, was the EU General Data Protection Regulations (GDPR), which seeks to protect the personal data of EU citizens in a new age of big data and cybercrime.
+The GDPR became law and was accompanied by a flurry of emails from companies around the world requesting consent from individuals on their mailing list to hold and process their personal data.
+The extraterritorial nature of the legislation means that even if a company or investment fund is not located in the EU, it could still face potential penalties of EUR 20 million, or 4 percent of turnover if greater, for failing to comply with the rules protecting European data subjects.

-Also within the past six months, the issue of beneficial ownership has kept regulatory concerns firmly on the agenda in the offshore world, with the UK parliament insisting that its Overseas Territories adhere to proposals to introduce a public register of beneficial ownership interests, which is being fiercely resisted by the Cayman Islands government.
+Also worth mentioning, the issue of beneficial ownership, has kept regulatory concerns firmly on the agenda in the offshore world, with the UK parliament insisting that its Overseas Territories adhere to proposals to introduce a public register of beneficial ownership interests, which is being fiercely resisted by the Cayman Islands government.

-A hallmark of the local legal market in the Cayman Islands has always been the combination of high quality work, of an equivalent standard to any major financial capital, with the benefit of a work life balance that you simply can’t find onshore.
-For a leading offshore jurisdiction like the Cayman Islands, its growing risk and regulatory practices encompass such areas as anti-money laundering, bribery and corruption, corporate disputes, the regulatory impact of mergers, sanctions, market abuse, insider dealing and regulatory investigations.
-As the regulatory picture continues to evolve both offshore and in a global financial context, demands on Cayman’s legal professionals are likely to remain strong in this area, representing significant opportunity for career advancement.
+A hallmark of the local legal market in the Cayman Islands has always been the combination of high-quality work, of an equivalent standard to any major financial capital, with the benefit of a work-life balance that you simply can’t find onshore.
+For a leading offshore jurisdiction like the Cayman Islands, its growing risk and regulatory practices encompass such areas as anti-money laundering, bribery, and corruption, corporate disputes, the regulatory impact of mergers, sanctions, market abuse, insider dealing, and regulatory investigations.
+As the regulatory picture continues to evolve both offshore and in a global financial context, demands on Cayman’s legal professionals are likely to remain strong in this area, representing a significant opportunity for career advancement.